-By getting elected to the student-run college cabinets, members of the Colleges have the opportunity to take on additional leadership roles, including working closely with college staff and the general membership to plan programs and activities according to the interests of the community.
+Students have the opportunity to take on additional leadership roles in their college, including working closely with college staff, faculty, and students to plan programs and activities according to the interests of the community.
 Promoting student-faculty interactions, acknowledging accomplishments, building friendships, and helping members find inspiration are all core objectives of these activities.
 Cabinets also provide student representation on a large number of institutional decision-making committees, including Senate, budget committees, and advisory groups on strategic directions.

 College awards (p.
-480) honour academic excellence and contributions to the life of the college.
+502) honour academic excellence and contributions to the life of the college.
 Each college plays a key role in helping its members develop an intentional plan for learning outside of the classroom so that students are well-rounded, active citizens upon graduation.
 Involvement in co-curricular learning within the colleges helps to build skills that are well matched to what employers seek in prospective workers.

 Each college includes a dining hall, classrooms, faculty and administrative offices, lounges and common spaces, and residences for students who live on campus.
-The majority of members of each college live in one of Peterborough's friendly neighbourhoods or commute from outside of the city.
 All students, regardless of where they live, are encouraged to participate equally in their college's community, and to make use of the services and facilities.